sehoof/sehoof.github.io/README.md

 From March until June 2020, I visited Uppsala University.
 From September 2019 until March 2020, I was a visiting researcher at the University of Pennsylvania.
 I attended the [EITM Summer Institute](http://eitm.emory.edu/) at Emory University in 2019 and the [Zurich Summer School for Women in Political Methodology](http://zurichsummerschool.com/) in 2017.

-I am a co-founder of LSE's [*"VAM - Very Applied Methods"*](https://moodle.lse.ac.uk/course/view.php?id=5881), a cooperation between the European Institute, the Government and the Methodology Department at LSE.
-We organise and teach regular cross-departmental PhD workshops on applying quantitative methods and programming in research.

-My addictions besides research are reading and sports.
-I am also a devoted member of the Toastmasters 104 London Debaters club, which replaced my active participation in the Young Liberals party (*"Jungfreisinn"*) while living in Switzerland.